aldiock/freecode-fourth-project/README.md

-This is Product Landing page.
+This is Technical Documentation Page of C Language.

 It makes up the third part of my coding portofolio.